connorabbas/basic-framework/README.md

 ## Controllers
 Controllers are where you should store your routes logic for handling the incoming HTTP request.
 There is an example controller class provided.

-Note: In the current state, controller methods should NOT accept parameters, there is no DI container being used...
+Note: In the current state, controller methods should NOT accept parameters, there is no dependency injection container being used...

-Creating a controller is easy with the built in cli tools included with mini.
-Just open a command line interface, make sure you are cd'd into the root directory of your project and enter the command:
+Creating a controller is easy with the built in cli tools included with the framework.
+Just open a command line interface at the root directory of your project and enter the command:
 ``` bash command-line
 php mini new:controller YourControllerName
 ```